 3. Research the Company Thoroughly

 Sure, you heard Amazon, Alphabet, and Netflix are good investments, but why are they so?
 Before you begin buying individual stocks in a particular company, you should engage in thorough research months before you make the actual investment.
+You can use a stock price prediction tool to guide you in choosing a company to invest in.
 Here are some things you need to consider:

 - The company’s income statement, balance sheet, and cash flow statement; if you do not have direct access to such documents, your broker will fill in the gaps with information.